 Every U.S. state requires businesses that register with a state as legal entities (LLCs, partnerships, corporations) to have a registered agent.
 This registered agent, sometimes called a statutory agent or agent of process, must have a business address in the state.
 The registered agent is the person who is designated to receive federal and state legal documents and service of process (a summons or subpoena, for example).

-Some registered agents provide additional services, such as filing documents, notifying businesses of upcoming events like an annual filing or a franchise tax filing date.
+The cost of a registered agent service varies, but you might expect to pay between $125 and $200.
+Some registered agents provide additional services for additional cost, such as filing documents, notifying businesses of upcoming events like an annual filing or a franchise tax filing date.

 What a Registered Agent Does

 I talked with one registered agent service, Northwest Registered Agent LLC, and found out:

 - Registered agent services began as part of due process in the U.S. Constitution.
 Due process includes having the legal right to be notified of a lawsuit or other legal matter.

 - Registered agents are required by the states to be open during all business hours (9-5 and Monday to Friday, usually) and year round.

 - When someone wants to serve process against a company notifying them of a lawsuit, they do this in person.
 So, serving a notice against a business means going to the office of the registered agent and presenting a document.
 All documents are served in person.

 - The registered agent then sends an email to the business, with a copy of the document that can be uploaded.
 The notification to the business is instantaneous.

 - If the registered agent sees that the email hasn't been opened, it will continue to send emails.
 In some cases, if the email isn't opened and the document isn't read, the document will be sent by mail.